Frequently Asked Questions

 -

 We realize that customers need to be running production at all times.
-We try to keep a good inventory of parts in house.
-If the parts are ordered by 3pm and we have them here, we can usually ship out the same day via UPS.
+We try to keep a good inventory of plasma cutter parts in-house.
+If the parts are ordered by 3 pm, and we have them here, we can usually ship them out the same day via UPS.
 If it is not a stock item, we can have a ship date typically within 24-48 hrs.

 -